finerace/Artists-Simulator/README.md

 >
 >   *   **Step 3 (Presentation):** A UI prefab and a new `DailyQuestUIState` are created for the `UIStateMachine`.
 This state initializes the menu.
 A `QuestsMenuObserver` gains access to `QuestDataService` when the menu prefab is instantiated via `.InjectGameObject` in the `IAssetsService`.
 The `QuestsMenuObserver` then displays the current quests and their progress.
 >
 >   **✨ Result:** The new system is completely modular.
 The validation logic is decoupled from the data and the presentation layers.
 New quest types can be added simply by creating a new "strategy" without touching any existing code.
+For the team, this translates to a predictable task that can be estimated in hours instead of days, with minimal risk of introducing regressions to stable parts of the game.
 >
 >
 > </details>